fzavalia/node-typescript-starter/README.md

-# Node Typescript Starter
+# Typescript App Template

-## Description

-Initialize your typescript projects with ease.
+Have your Typescript app running with:

+- `jest` for testing
+- `eslint` for linting with the `airbnb` style
+- `nodemon` for watching changes and rebuilding/restaring your app for fast development

-## Download
+## Usage

+### Easy way

+Just click on the `use as template` button in github

+### Easy but with more steps way

-Before executing the following command, replace \<my-app-name\> with whatever name you want for your app.
+Run the following commands, don't forget to replace `<my-app-name>` with the name of your app.

-`git clone --depth=1 --branch=master git@github.com:fzavalia/node-typescript-starter.git <my-app-name>`
+`$ git clone --depth=1 --branch=master git@github.com:fzavalia/node-typescript-starter.git <my-app-name>`

-The repo was cloned with the least amount of history (thank to depth=1) so the download should have been fast.

-Now you must remove the current git versioning the cloned project  has so you can replace with one of your own.

-Again, before executing the next command, replace \<my-app-name\> with the name you provided before.

-`rm -rf ./<my-app-name>/.git`
+`$ rm -rf ./<my-app-name>/.git`

-Lastly, run `npm install` to install required dependencies

-## Run
+## Development

 All your code must be inside the `./src` folder.

-### Development
+To run the app just call

-`npm run start:watch`
+`$ npm run start:watch`

-This command will do the following:
+This will:

 - Lint with the airbnb typescript linter and try to fix anything that is automatically fixable
 - Build the project into the `./dist` folder
 - Run the compiled files with `nodemon`, any changes detected later in the source files will cause `nodemon` to rebuild and rerun for faster development

-### Test

-All test files must end with the extension `*.spec.ts` for them to be detected
+To test the app run

-`npm test`
+`npm test` or `npm run test:watch`

-Will run all tests in the project as well as collect code coverage inside the `./coverage` directory
+The first command will collect code coverage inside the `./coverage` directory

-`npm run test:watch`

-Will run all tests in the project and rerun them whenever there is a change in the code

-### Important

-You can remove the `"@types/node": "^13.9.5"` dependency, however, this version of typescript does not like it when there are no dependencies and breaks the build, at least 1 dependency should exist
+The second will watch for changes and continually run tests